 - Ministry to the elderly is as important as ministry on the mission field.
 Matthew 25:45 states that whenever we minister to strangers, the sick and shut-in (among others) our ministry is credited as ministry to God.

 - Usually we think of strangers among the homeless or in distant lands.
 Unfortunately, some of our elderly family and church members have become strangers for lack of regular visits.

-Anyone can minister to elderly church members or relatives by sharing God's promises, eight of which are listed below.
+Anyone can minister to elderly church members or relatives by sharing God's promises, eight of which are listed in the section below.
 Here are a few suggestions on how to use them:

 - Jog the memory of the elderly by reciting with them their favorite promises.

 - Make posters with promises to stand on a table where they can see them, or to put on their walls.

 - To those who still have the blessing of sight, create cards (large print) and send one to provide peace and comfort in between visits.

 - Do voice recordings and have the caregiver play them (if the elderly are unable) during their devotional time.